haikhalfakhreez/2048/README.md

 #### Bugs:

-1. Let say we only use the right direction key; the game will continue to generate new number 2 randomly even though the tiles are all placed to one side and there's no possible combination can occur.
-Vanilla game logic requires the tiles to be moved in other direction first before creating new number 2.
+1. ~~Let say we only use the right direction key; the game will continue to generate new number 2 randomly even though the tiles are all placed to one side and there's no possible combination can occur.
+Vanilla game logic requires the tiles to be moved in other direction first before creating new number 2.~~ **FIXED**
 2. Win/lose logic is not correct.
 The game will end when there's no zeros anymore.

     **Correct logic**: game will end when there's no possible combination can occur, not when there's no zero anymore.